READ 180

-READ 180 is a reading intervention program, utilizing adaptive technology, in wide use by students in Grades 4–12 who read at least two years below grade level.
-It was created by Scholastic Corporation.
+READ 180 is a reading intervention program in the USA.
+It was created by the Scholastic Corporation (Scholastic).
+Its focus is to utilize adaptive technology to improve literacy in students in Grades 4–12 who read at least two years below their grade level.

-In 2011, Scholastic released its newest version, READ 180 Next Generation, which has been fully aligned to meet the demands of the Common Core State Standards Initiative.
+In 2011, Scholastic released its newest version, READ 180 Next Generation, aligned to meet the requirements of the Common Core State Standards Initiative.
 Scholastic sold READ 180 to Houghton Mifflin Harcourt in 2015.

 History

 READ 180 was founded in 1985 by Ted Hasselbring and members of the Cognition and Technology Group at Vanderbilt University.
 With a grant from the United States Department of Education’s Office of Special Education, Dr. Hasselbring developed software that used student performance data to individualize and differentiate the path of computerized reading instruction.
 This software became the prototype for the READ 180 program.

-Between 1994 and 1998, Dr. Hasselbring and his team put their work to the test in Orange County, Florida.
-The Orange County Literacy Project used this READ 180 prototype with more than 10,000 struggling students.
-The dramatic results Orange County public schools experienced were documented in the Journal of Research on Educational Effectiveness.
-These results led Scholastic to partner with Orange County public schools and Vanderbilt University to license the software, and to launch READ 180.
+Between 1994 and 1998, Dr. Hasselbring and his team tested their work in Orange County, Florida.
+The Orange County Literacy Project used this READ 180 prototype with more than 10,000 students.
+The Journal of Research on Educational Effectiveness documented the positive results of this test, leading to Scholastic partnering with Orange County public schools and Vanderbilt University to license the software, and to launch READ 180.

-After the initial launch of READ 180, Scholastic released Enterprise Edition in 2006 in collaboration with Dr. Kevin Feldman and Dr. Kate Kinsella.
+In 2006, Scholastic released READ 180 Enterprise Edition in collaboration with Dr. Kevin Feldman and Dr. Kate Kinsella.
 READ 180 Enterprise Edition featured the READ 180 rBook, structured engagement routines for English language learners, and the Scholastic Achievement Manager (SAM).